jonaspleyer/globalsearch-rs/python/README.md

 Additionally, the Python bindings have limitations:

-- No support for custom local solver configurations
+- No support for parallelism of stage one
-- No support for rayon parallelism of stage one
+- No support for checkpointing

 ## License